The 2021 EEO-1 Component 1 data collection is tentatively scheduled to open on Tuesday, April 12th, 2022. Read our recent blog.

 Data integrity review and data questions

-Where appropriate, interface with EEO JRC in the event of technical difficulties or extensions requested
+Where appropriate, interface with EEOC in the event of technical difficulties or extensions requested